aborrero/fw-admin/README.md

 Migrate to or from `fw-admin` it's easy, because all shell-like organization in rulesets are allways preserved.

 Also, `fw-admin` is just a complex bash script, so you can modify it to fit your environment or requisites.

+###Transactional-like mechanism

+If you want, `fw-admin` will put some permissive rules while reloading the iptables data.
+That rule (or rules) will be deleted when done, so network impact is strongly minimiced.

 How to implement it